joonatansir/ggfx/README.md

 # ggfx

 ggfx is a framework for implementing and testing various graphics programming techniques.
+Work in progress.

-### Features so far
+### Stuff I'm working on

 - Modern physically based rendering using OpenGL
 - Model loading using custom binary file format